Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## Overview
 Human rights are a universal set of basic rights that everyone is entitled to at all times and in all places, protecting everyone equally and indiscriminately.

+States sign treaties to codify the set of human rights into compatible domestic leglislation.
+One of these is the UN Convention on the Rights of the Child - that outlines what a child must need to survivee, grow and reach full potential, and is the basis for Unicef's work.
+This is the most widely-ratified piece of leglislation.

+Norms are

 ## Women's rights